nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `Storage` component does the following:
 * Saves both SoConnect data and user preference data in `json` format, and read them back into corresponding objects.
-* Inherits from both `SoConnectStorage` and `UserPrefStorage`, which means it can be treated as either one (if only one of the functionality is needed).
+* Inherits from `SoConnectStorage`, `TodoListStorage`, and `UserPrefStorage`, which means it can be treated as any one of them (if only one of the functionality is needed).
 * Depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`).

 ### Autocomplete component